 Composition of Soil Organic matter

-Inorganic materials are the minerals present in the soil like the calcium, magnesium, potassium, copper, etc.
+Inorganic materials are the minerals present in the soil like calcium, magnesium, potassium, copper, etc.

 Decomposition of Organic matter

-The dead plant and animals matter which lie on the earth’s surface comes in contact with the soil and the water present in the soil.
+The dead plant and animal matter which lie on the earth’s surface comes in contact with the soil and the water present in the soil.

 The decomposition of these materials occurs slowly.
-However, the microbes boost the process by releasing enzymes that help in the breakage of the organic materials.
+However, the microbes boost the process by releasing enzymes that help breakage the organic materials.